heitorbaldo/heitorbaldo.github.io/_pages/software.md

 ## Jupyter Notebooks

-* Notes on Computational Neuroscience (notebooks) - These notebooks are a compilation of algorithms of models of spiking neurons: Izhikevich model, AdEx model, LIF models.
+* [Notes on Computational Neuroscience]() - These notebooks are a compilation of algorithms of models of spiking neurons: Izhikevich model, AdEx model, LIF models.
-* Topics on Artificial Intelligence in Neuroimaging (notebooks) - These notebooks are a compilation of algorithms of deep learning models for the analysis of fMRI, EEG, and MEG data.
+* [Topics on Artificial Intelligence in Neuroimaging]() - These notebooks are a compilation of algorithms of deep learning models for the analysis of fMRI, EEG, and MEG data.

 ## Papers with Code

+* Directed Q-Analysis and Directed Higher-Order Adjacencies on Digraphs: A Quantitative Approach, 2024 (expected).

 ## Docker Container Images

 * DigplexQ Docker Container Image (Docker container image).

-## Brain-Computer Interface